google/prefab/README.md

   it's simple to provide support for any build system not supported out of the box.

-* [Cross-platform] capable.
-Prefab currently handles only Android libraries, but is designed to handle any number of platforms.
+* [Cross-platform].
+Prefab currently handles Android and GNU/Linux libraries, and is designed to handle any number of platforms.

 * Distribution agnostic.
 Prefab is only an archive format, and can be distributed with whatever package management infrastructure best fits your use